-How to Grow Dahlias in Pots.
+How to grow Dahlias in pots and containers.
 Perfect for patio gardens or anywhere you want to grow these gorgeous plants.
 Got voles and gophers?
 This keeps your precious dahlia tubers safe!

 Do you want to grow dahlias in pots?
-Many want to grow dahlias but think they can’t because they don’t have a big garden area.
-Or maybe you have a problem like me.
+Many want to grow dahlias but think they can’t because they don’t have a big enough garden area.
+Growing Dahlias in containers is easy and they grow and bloom just fine.
+Start with the correct size containers or pots.
+Fill with soil and plant your Dahlia tubers.

-Last year voles really devastated my dahlia tubers, I saved just a few and they are growing well this year but in containers and pots so today I will show you how you can too.
+Last year voles and gophers devastated my dahlia tubers, I saved just a few and they are growing well this year but in containers and pots so today I will show you how you can too.

 When to Plant Dahlias